skarlettespinoza-melgar/Netflix-End-to-End-ELT-Project/README.md

 ---

 ## 📎 Repository Contents
+- `sql/` – Data cleaning, transformation, and analysis queries
 - `python/` – Scripts for data extraction and upload to SQL Server
-- `sql/` – Data cleaning, transformation, and analysis queries
 - `README.md` – Project documentation (this file)
-- `netflix_relational_schema.png` – Relational database schema diagram
-- `netflix_erd.png` – Professional ERD with relationships

 ---